VirtusLab/git-machete-intellij-plugin/README.md

 <br/>

 If a given branch is not in sync with its remote, you can reset it to point to the exact same commit as the remote.
-From a right-click context menu select `Checkout and Reset Branch to Remote`.<br/>
+From the right-click context menu, select `Reset Branch to Remote`.<br/>
 This action performs `git reset --keep` under the hood. `--keep`, as opposed to `--hard`, keeps your uncommitted changes safe from getting overwritten.

 ![](docs/reset.gif)